-5G Network is not just about being fast, but also supporting tens of thousands of users simultaneously without any compromise.
-For e.g. Let us consider a scenario where over 50,000 people in a stadium are trying to use mobile data on their smartphones.
-The current 4G antennas (masts) cannot handle that number of simultaneous users and you cannot even upload a selfie on instagram that you just took inside the stadium.
-Deal breaker, Right?
-However, the 5G could be the solution for such cases.
-5G innovative technology can allocate each users with their own antennas.
-A small Base Station (BTS) can have up to 256 antennas closely packed together.
-Using smaller millimeter wavelength (mmW) makes this tight packing possible and they are operating at higher frequency, 10 times higher than current 4G frequencies resulting in vehement fast speeds.
+5G network is not just about being fast, but also about supporting tens of thousands of users simultaneously without any compromise.
+For e.g. tet us consider a scenario where over 50,000 people in a stadium are trying to use mobile data on their smartphones.
+The current 4G antennas (masts) cannot handle that number of simultaneous users and you cannot even upload a selfie on instagram at that instance.
+A deal breaker, right?

-The 5G’s advanced antennas tech forms data beams that will track and focus on the devices only when needed.
-This results in enhanced Spectral efficiency (data volume per area unit), less battery consumption, better coverage, and higher bit rates in larger portions of the coverage area.
+5G’s advanced antennas tech forms data beams that will track and focus on the devices at work only when needed.
+This results in enhanced spectral efficiency (data volume per area unit), less battery consumption, better coverage, and higher bit rates in larger portions of the coverage area.